 About the role

-As the successful applicant, you will have completed your Honours/Masters in a related discipline and be able to demonstrate:
+As the successful candidate for the Research Fellow position, you will hold a PhD in Sociology or Education and be able to demonstrate:

 - Maximise your benefits through our Salary Packaging scheme;

 - Flexible family friendly policies, providing generous leave and working conditions;